 Should I Study Athletic Counseling or Sport and Exercise Psychology?

+Grounded in psychology, this field combines training in applied and research areas of sport counseling.
 Individuals with an athletic counseling background serve in a holistic role for athletes.
-They recognize that the complexity of sport and athlete lives must be mirrored by complex approaches to service delivery, addressing athletes’ performance, social, personal, and mental health needs.
+They recognize that the complexity of sport and athlete lives must be mirrored by complex approaches to service delivery, addressing athletes’ personal, performance, social, and mental health in a variety of settings.

-At Springfield College, students can earn a Master of Science or Master of Education in psychology with a concentration in athletic counseling and also complete the requirements for a sports counseling certification to become certified consultants of the Association for Applied Sport Psychology (CC-AASP).
+At Springfield College, students can earn a Master of Science or Master of Education in psychology with a concentration in athletic counseling and also complete the requirements to become Certified Mental Performance Consultants (CMPC) through the Association for Applied Sport Psychology.
 Students may choose to complete an additional year of coursework to also meet the academic requirements to become licensed mental health counselors (LMHC).

-At Springfield College, students can earn a Master of Science in sport and exercise psychology or go on to earn a Doctor of Philosophy (PhD) in physical education with a specialization in sport and exercise psychology.
-Students in our Master of Science concentration also graduate with the necessary requirements to become certified consultants of the Association for Applied Sport Psychology (CC-AASP).
+At Springfield College, students can earn a Master of Science in sport and exercise psychology or a Doctor of Philosophy (PhD) in physical education with a specialization in sport and exercise psychology.
+Students in both programs can choose to complete the academic requirements to become Certified Mental Performance Consultants (CMPC) through the Association for Applied Sport Psychology.